 - Always make sure that the spare tire and jacking equipment are properly secured after use.
 Such items can become dangerous projectiles in an accident or sudden stop. - The spare tire is designed for emergency use.
-See specific instructions under the heading "Wheels and tires" in the "Do-it-yourself" section of this manual.
+See specific instructions under the heading "Wheels and tires" in the "Maintenance and do-it-yourself" section of this manual.